 Having an employment practices liability policy in place provides you with the means to defend claims made against you.

 Employment practices liability insurance is usually purchased with Directors’ & Officers’ (D&O) insurance (which protects company directors and officers in the event of an employment-related claim) and entity insurance (which provides the same protection for a company), as part of a wider management liability insurance package.

 If you have staff then there is always the potential for disputes to arise, an employment practices policy can help meet the cost of tribunal claims.

 Andrew joined the insurance industry after completing college and hasn’t looked back since.
-Having joined the Alan Boswell Group in 2003 as a Claims Handler,…
+Having joined Alan Boswell Group in 2003 as a Claims Handler, he…